Crushed Red Chilies: Complete Guide to Heat Levels, Uses, and Health Benefits

 • Airtight Containers: Store in sealed glass jars away from light and moisture.

-• Cool Dark Place: A pantry or cupboard works best — avoid direct sunlight.
+• Cool Dark Place: Keep in a pantry or cupboard; avoid direct sunlight.

-• Freezer Option: For long-term storage, place in the freezer to preserve oils and aroma.
+• Freezer Option: For long-term storage, place in the freezer to maintain oils and aroma.

-• Heart Health: Studies suggest capsaicin can improve blood circulation and lower cholesterol levels.
+• Heart Health: The American Heart Association notes capsaicin may improve blood circulation and lower cholesterol levels.

-• Pain Relief: Topical capsaicin creams are used for arthritis and muscle pain.
+• Pain Relief: Topical capsaicin creams, recommended by the National Institutes of Health, are used for arthritis and muscle pain.

 Health Benefits Infographic